danielgural/Green_bubble/README.md

 # Daily Number Incrementer

 A Python script that automatically increments a number in a text file, commits the change to Git, and updates a cron job to run the script at a new random time daily.
 Perfect for maintaining a daily commit streak or tracking sequential values with a dynamic schedule.
+Note, I know this is "cheating", I personally don't think daily contributions should matter.
+But it "looks cool" to some people so I added in it too look better.
+No one should have to code every day lol.

 ## Setup